Tollii/Paper-Legion/readme.md

   - password
   - url (database connection string)
   - driver (database driver)
-4. Java 8 is recommended.
-Depends on JavaFX
 ```

 In-game tutorial on how to play the game.